CaetanoGenete/python-tools.nvim/README.md

 ### List entry points relative to the current buffer

 By default, when `use_importlib=false`, the _current working directory_ is used to scan for entrypoints.
-However, In large mono repos, to prevent having to constanly switch directory, it may be convenient to list entry points releative to the _current buffer_.
+However, in large mono repos, to prevent having to constanly switch directory, it may be convenient to list entry points relative to the _current buffer_.
 This can be done via the `search_dir` option.

 ```lua